centia-io/centia-docker/README.md

     - Via environment variables (preferred) or by setting values in `app/conf/Connection.php`.

 - Which databases are considered system databases and skipped for prepare actions?
-    - `template0`, `template1`, `postgres`, `postgis_template` and certain GC2 internals like `mapcentia`, `gc2scheduler`, `rdsadmin`.
+    - `template0`, `template1`, `postgres`, `postgis_template` and certain Centia.io internals like `mapcentia`, `Centia.ioscheduler`, `rdsadmin`.

 - Can I run the installer multiple times?
     - Yes.
 It is idempotent with regard to key operations (duplicate schema/database cases are handled) and provides re-run options where needed.

 - Does the installer support Docker?
-    - If you run GC2 via Docker, ensure the Postgres container exposes the required environment variables (see `docker/connection.env` and `docker/docker-compose.yml`) and that the web container can reach it.
+    - If you run Centia.io via Docker, ensure the Postgres container exposes the required environment variables (see `docker/connection.env` and `docker/docker-compose.yml`) and that the web container can reach it.

 ## File map
 - `public/install/index.php` — Overview and checks, per-database status, and links to actions.
-- `public/install/prepare.php` — Prepare a specific database: create extensions, GC2 schema, run post-install scripts, and create owner user.
+- `public/install/prepare.php` — Prepare a specific database: create extensions, Centia.io schema, run post-install scripts, and create owner user.
 - `public/install/userdatabase.php` — Create and migrate the global `mapcentia` database.
-- `public/install/sql/createSettings.sql` — SQL for creating the GC2 settings schema.
+- `public/install/sql/createSettings.sql` — SQL for creating the Centia.io settings schema.
 - `public/install/sql/createUserDatabase.sql` — SQL for creating the `mapcentia` database (used by `userdatabase.php`).
 - `public/install/sql/createUserTable.sql` — SQL for creating the base `users` table in `mapcentia`.